KimThanh27920/hoang-ha-mobile/README.md

-create enviroment env for project run enviroment after That run comment: pip install -r .\requirements.txt
+create enviroment env for project run enviroment after That run command line in this env: pip install -r .\requirements.txt